clockworksoul/ps1/README.md

-# ps1
+# Matt's Bash Custom Primpt (PS1)

-My bash custom prompt (PS1) -- because people have asked me for it.
+My custom prompt for bash (PS1) -- because people have asked me for it.
 Enjoy!